 Galileo Museum

 The Galileo Museum is one of the most famous museums not only in Florence, but throughout Italy.
-The exhibition was located in the ancient Castellani Palace, built in the 11th century.
+The exhibition is located in the ancient Castellani Palace, built in the 11th century.
 For a long time it was called the Institute of the History of Science.
 Today it is a scientific and technical museum, which owns one of the most important collections of scientific instruments in the world, they prove the connection between the activities of the Medici family and the Dukes of Lorraine with the development of science and technology.

 History of creation

-Brief description
+Short description

 Museum Features